Strategies

 Strategy configuration

-The main purpose of a separate configuration class is to provide total flexibility over where and how a trading strategy can be instantiated.
-This includes being able to serialize strategies and their configurations over the wire, making distributed backtesting and firing up remote live trading possible.
+A separate configuration class gives full flexibility over where and how a strategy is instantiated.
+Configurations serialize over the wire, enabling distributed backtesting and remote live trading.

 Here is an example configuration: